 Will new princes be added in the future?

-It is likely that new princes will be added in the future, depending on the release of new animated films that captivate audiences and meet the criteria set by Disney.
+It is likely that new princes will be added in the future, depending on upcoming animated films that capture the audience’s interest and meet the criteria established by Disney.